-Approximately 5,600 ordinary and Life members, and 190 syndicates and clubs (as at 31 December 2021) support S&TC's work.
-Members pay a minimum annual or life subscription towards the work of the Charity, plus, in many cases, added donations.
+Approximately 4,500 ordinary and Life members, and 190 syndicates and clubs (as at 31 December 2022) support WildFish's work.
+Members pay a minimum annual or life subscription towards the work of the Charity, plus, in many cases, add donations.

-A Board of Trustees, presently 14 in number, has overall responsibility for running the S&TC.
+A Board of Trustees, presently 16 in number, has overall responsibility for running WildFish.
 The Board appoints Trustees, and such appointments are advised to the members of the Charity at the Annual General Meeting.
 The Trustees appoint their own chairman from within their ranks.
 Trustees are appointed having due consideration to the skills they can bring to the organisation and also an individual's standing and fitness to become a Trustee.
 The Chief Executive and Chairman induct new Trustees by outlining the nature of the role, what is expected from a Trustee and the workings of the Charity.

 The Trustees have responsibility for running the Charity and for the oversight of the activities of the officers and employees.
-Three elected Executive Vice Presidents keep a watching brief on all aspects of the Charity's operation and advise both the Chairman and the Chief Executive.
+Five elected Executive Vice Presidents keep a watching brief on all aspects of the Charity's operation and advise both the Chairman and the Chief Executive.

-The Charity's staff is headed by Nick Measham, the Chief Executive, and supported by Dr Janina Gray, Deputy Chief Executive, nine other staff members, and a legal adviser.
+The Charity's staff is headed by Nick Measham, the Chief Executive, and supported by Dr Janina Gray, Deputy Chief Executive, nine other staff members, and two consultants.
 A large number of volunteers also assist the Charity at national, regional and local levels.